scenerystack/community/docs/learn/scenery-input.md

 ## Adding Interaction to a Display

-`Displays` do not have event listeners attached by default.
+[Display]s do not have event listeners attached by default.
 To initialize the event system (that will attach and set up listeners), call `display.initializeEvents()`.

 Additionally, a [Display] does not update automatically.
 Use `display.updateDisplay()` when needed, or create a rendering